 Learn to craft masterful stories about where the team is headed, to tell masterful stories about adversity that has been overcome and successes in the past, and you will have a team with an unstoppable connection and vision.

 3. Learn to Build on Strengths

 The greatest mistake any leader can make is placing his subordinates in a place of weakness.
-Often, team members with excellent potential must be let go simply because upper management never bothered to find out what they were really good at and what made them tick, and therefor put them in a place where they could not thrive.
+Often, team members with excellent potential must be let go simply because upper management never bothered to find out what they were really good at and what made them tick and therefore put them in a place where they could not thrive.